Aurelio Ortega Castañeda: Adult career

 La Calandria began its circulation in 1940 and was considered the best magazine published outside of the nation's capital.
 It was known for its excellent presentation and magnificent content which paraded the best of the national intelligentsia.
 Don Aurelio would publish two excellent essays during this time, "La Imprenta y el Periodismo en el Estado de Veracruz" and "La Manchester de México."
 The latter is a study on the strength of the Orizabeña industry and the possibilities that the region offered for the entrepreneur.
 In that 1943, without neglecting his beloved magazine, he wrote, edited and published the work that was to give him definitive renown as a writer and make his beloved city known by the poetic name with which he baptized it: "Nuestra Señora de los Puentes."
 The book would receive major public acclaim.
-Exélsior published the declarations of the Engineer José Luis Osorio Mondragón (Director of the Instituto de Geografía e Historia de la UNAM y autor de textos de geografía humana) who referred to the book Nuestra Señora de los Puentes with these words: "This work represents a precious study of human geography, which has no precedent in our country, since it can be compared to the studies of Hanoteaux, when this distinguished author affirms that France is a person!...This work, written with a perfect literary-geographical sense...The Antonio Garcia Cubas Library is pleased to count among its most valuable copies the one entitled, Nuestra Señora de los Puentes."
+Exélsior published the declarations of the Engineer José Luis Osorio Mondragón (Director of the Instituto de Geografía e Historia de la UNAM y author de textos de geografía humana) who referred to the book Nuestra Señora de los Puentes with these words: "This work represents a precious study of human geography, which has no precedent in our country, since it can be compared to the studies of Hanoteaux, when this distinguished author affirms that France is a person!...This work, written with a perfect literary-geographical sense...The Antonio Garcia Cubas Library is pleased to count among its most valuable copies the one entitled, Nuestra Señora de los Puentes."
 The Casino of the State of Veracruz, A.C., joined the recognitions by offering him a gala dinner, broadcast by Radio XEW, where Don Aurelio was given a scroll that reads: "The Casino of the State of Veracruz, to the Distinguished Veracruz Writer Aurelio Ortega, as a tribute to the warm praise that has been received by the press on the occasion of the publication of his book titled, "Nuestra Señora de los Puentes."
 The official Speaker at the event was Dr. Salvador Ojeda Ruvira.
 In 1955 Don Aurelio took to writing "Pluviosilla Señorial y Legendaria," part 2 of Nuestra Señora de los Puentes."
 The praises of the Mexican intelligentsia did not wait, and among others, the study carried out by the journalist, Writer and Teacher of Journalists, Don Fernando Mota, which among other phrases published in the section "Libros Sobre Mi Mesa," in Excelsior's "Thursdays" Weekly wrote: "...and so with galas of language, lyrical emotion of a poet and erudition of a learned historiographer, toast in this book Pluviosilla Señorial y Legendaria, those trances, events and adventures that form the wealth of legend, romance and tradition, referred to in this case to the Colonial City of Orizaba, whose history of time gone is an affirmation of quality in the present and a guarantee of the future...happy the town that has a singer who perpetuates - in romance or in clean prose - the feats that time is erasing in the clouds of distance...!